dataluscorp/browser/docs/performance/memory/about_colon_memory.md

     reports to a file of your choosing.
 (The filename will have a `.json.gz` suffix.)
 You can then attach or upload the file appropriately.
-The recipients will be able to view the contents of this file within about:memory in their own Firefox instance.
+The recipients will be able to view the contents of this file within about:memory in their own Datalus instance.
 -   If you are using a communication channel where only text can be sent, such as a comment thread on a website, click on the "Measure..." button.
 This will cause a tree-like structure to be